 States with Shelter Orders that have Issued Reopening Plans

 Alabama.
 Alabama’s stay-at-home order expired on April 30.
-Alabama has implemented a new order that allows all retail to open at 50 percent capacity with social-distancing measures in place.
-Beaches are reopened, but groups of more than 10 are prohibited.
-“Higher-risk” businesses shall remain closed, which include entertainment venues, athletic facilities, and close contact service providers, such as salons and gyms.
-The order supersedes less stringent local orders.
-See partial reopen order.
+Alabama has implemented a new order that allows all retail establishments to open but limits them to 50% capacity with social-distancing measures in place.
+Beaches are reopened, but groups of more than ten (10) are prohibited.
+Gyms, salons, spas, tattoo parlors are now open, but entertainment venues, schools, and child care facilities remain closed.
+See Safer at Home Order.

 District of Columbia.
 Washington, D.C.’s stay-at-home order will expire on June 8.
 Nonessential businesses must remain closed until then; however, Washington, D.C. has announced a pilot program that will grant waivers to educational and academic retailers.
 Beginning May 15, educational and academic retailers can apply to reopen for curbside and front-door pickup.
-In total, forty businesses are expected to meet the requirements for waivers, with preference given to locally-owned businesses.
+Forty (40) businesses are expected to meet the requirements for waivers; preference will be given to locally-owned businesses.
 Approved retailers will be required to share data with the government about sales, hours, adjustments in operations, and lessons learned regarding their reopenings.
-See extension announcement.
+Phased reopening of other businesses is expected to begin on May 29.
+See extension announcement and reopening update.